 So, to choose the best one for your space, you need to know what “presence” it has in your living room or study and the specific care it likes.

-To make things a bit easier, in this article, I’ve rounded up the 15 most beautiful and exotic looking tropical plants to keep indoors, along with tips on how to keep these beauties thriving to bring that tropical vibe into your living space that you dream of.
+To make things a bit easier, I’ve rounded up the 15 most beautiful and exotic looking tropical plants to keep indoors, along with tips on how to keep these beauties thriving to bring that tropical vibe into your living space that you dream of.

 15 Tropical Houseplants You Can Grow Indoors

-Here are 15 of our favorite hard to kill, easy to care for tropical plants to add a some exotic touch of the rainforest to your living room, kitchen, or even bathroom.
+Here are 15 of our favorite hard to kill, easy to care for tropical houseplants to add a some exotic touch of the rainforest to your living room, kitchen, or even bathroom.

 - Horsehead philodendron